 Above.
 V3 is based on a lab quality cuvette holder from a surplus HP8452 spectrophotometer.
-To get it working, I made additional mounting components from 3mm plastic material.
-After hooking up and with bench testing, this unit verifies that a +- .01 pH unit is possible with the v2 controller I have now.
+Notable additions include electronics carrier L brackets hand made from 3mm plastic material.
+After hooking up and with bench testing using the RB to RN calibration obtained by Yang et.al. and computing pH from RN, this unit shows sampling variability of about 3 measurement units which translates to an uncertainty of about .002 pH units.
+At least from this stand point of repeatability, a +- .01 pH unit is possible with the arduino uno based v2 controller.
 We want to get this in the lab asap for calibration and this provides the baseline for going forward with a DIY make of a cuvette holder – the next one being V4.

 2.3 Bench tests